newstack-cloud/celerity/CONTRIBUTING.md

 - [Runtime Core](./runtime/core)

-### Runtime applications
+### Runtimes

-The runtime applications are instances of the core Rust runtime embedded into thin wrapper applications in supported Celerity languages.
+The runtime directories host instances of the core Rust runtime embedded into thin wrapper applications along with automatically generated SDKs for supported Celerity languages.

-Each runtime application has an accompanying docker image that are used in the build-time phase in deploying applications as containerised services.
+Each runtime has an accompanying docker image that are used in the build-time phase in deploying applications as containerised services.

 - [Go](./runtime/go)
 - [Java](./runtime/java)